 Practical sessions for vineyard and rural hospitality businesses wanting to improve what they offer visitors.

+The land always has the final say.
 Our vineyard constantly reminds us that business should follow nature, not the other way around.
-Tim writes seasonal reflections on land, weather and what it means to work with the seasons rather than against them.
+Tim writes at Kerner Field Notes his seasonal reflections on land, weather and what it means to work with the seasons rather than against them.
+As a former Head of Sustainability at a global company and previously a Chair of Sustainability West Midlands, together with his passion for the Astley estate, he has years of practical experience and understanding of what being a regenerative business really means